I'm feeling really excited.

 This is one small part of a very big issue.

-It'’’s been a joy to share Gabriel and journey into New Hampshire's I'm Willem Lange and I hope to see you again on Windows to the Wild.
+I'm Willem Lange and I hope to see you again on Windows to the Wild.

-Make a gift to the wild and supp the Willem Lange Endowment Fund established by a friend of New Hampshire PBS To learn how you can keep enviro nature, and outdoor programing possible for years to come call our development team at 603 Thank you.
+To learn how you can keep environmental, nature, and outdoor programing possible for years to come call our development team at 603-868-4467.

 Ugh, I'm going to make the outtakes.